StragaSevera/big_picture_corp/README.md

 ## Usage

 Run `./batch_download.sh <filename>` to download images listed in the file.
-The file should contain image URLs separated by whitespace.
+The file should contain image URLs, one link per line.
+(The example file can be found as `image_list.example`)

 The resulting images will be placed in `download` folder, creating one if it does not exist.